How High Availability Works

 Lets assume all three nodes check the task queue at the same time.
 The prospective cluster workload ratio is 73.34% (12 pending tasks + 10 active tasks / 30 task capacity).

 - One node is currently processing eight tasks making the current node workload ratio 80% (8/10).
-While this node can pick up three more tasks, it will not because 80% > 73.34%.
+While this node can pick up two more tasks, it will not because 80% > 73.34%.

 - One node is currently processing three tasks making the current node workload ratio 30% (3/10).
 It can pick up seven more tasks but will only pick up five more tasks.
 It picks up tasks until its current node workload ratio is greater than the prospective cluster workload ratio.